shubhamsingla27/attraction-map/README.md

 ## Components used
 - Google Maps
-- Rapid Api: Gets a list of attractions.
+- Rapid Api: Gets a list of attractions
 - Material UI

 ## Future Enhancements